bhershberg/RingampSurvey/README.md

 # Data Sources

-Some of the jupyter notbooks in this repo use code copied from the notebooks in the ADC performance survey found at https://github.com/bmurmann/ADC-survey.
+Some of the analysis pulls data from the ADC performance survey found at https://github.com/bmurmann/ADC-survey.
+Also some of the jupyter notebooks in this repo use code copied from that repo.
+Thank you to Boris Murmann and his team for providing that resource to the community.